 He has also worked on international projects including the National Institutes of Health’s John E. Fogarty International Center for Advanced Study in the Health Sciences on projects in Ukraine including respiratory disease in Coal Miners in the Donetsk and the outbreak of an environmental lung disease in the city of Komsomolsk.
 Dr. Cohen is the Co-Director of the Black Lung Center of Excellence.

 Co-Investigator, Black Lung Clinic Program

 Dr. Rose is a Professor of Medicine (Pulmonary and Occupational Medicine) at National Jewish Health and the University of Colorado Denver, and has a secondary appointment at the Colorado School of Public Health.
 Dr. Rose is board certified in Internal Medicine, Occupational Medicine, and Pulmonary Disease.
 She has been the Medical Director of the HRSA-funded Miners Clinic/BLCP since 2003.
-She has a long-standing interest in occupational and environmental lung diseases, with a particular focus on hypersensitivity pneumonitis, pneumoconioses, and military deployment-related lung injury, including diagnosis, causation, treatment and prevention.
+She has a long-standing interest in occupational and environmental lung diseases, with a particular focus on hypersensitivity pneumonitis, pneumoconiosis, and military deployment-related lung injury, including diagnosis, causation, treatment, and prevention.
 Dr. Rose is Co-Director of the Black Lung Center of Excellence and has been recognized as one of the Best Doctors in Denver and Best Doctors in America® for a number of years.